SeasoulChris/apollo/README.md

 ### Ongoing efforts

 1. `fuel-py27` is in deprecation along with Python 2.7 retiring.
-Any new jobs should NOT depend on it.
+Any new jobs should try to use Python 3.
-1. `fuel-py27-cyber` is in deprecation along with Cyber wrapper upgrade.
+1. `fuel-py27-cyber` is in deprecation along with Cyber wrapper upgrading.
    * If the upcoming Python3 wrapper is compatible with the standard env， we'll unify everything into `fuel-py36`.
    * If the upcoming Python3 wrapper still has strong restrictions on lib